bergesinstitute/grafmethodenglish/book-3-unit-2.md

 # The English R (la R en inglés)

-In Spanish, the R has one basic sound (the simple R), except when it is at the beginning of a word or is a double RR, where it becomes a trill.
+In Spanish, the R has two sounds: the simple R (as in *pero*) and the trill (as in *perro*).

-🔹 En español, la R tiene un solo sonido básico (la R simple), excepto cuando va al principio de la palabra o es una RR, donde se convierte en una R vibrante.
+🔹 En español, la R tiene dos sonidos: la R simple (como en *pero*) y la R vibrante (como en *perro*).

 In English, the R is completely different.
-To pronounce it, curve the tip of your tongue up and back, without touching the palate, and let the air flow over the sides of the tongue.
+To pronounce it, curve the tip of your tongue up and back, without touching the palate, and let the air flow over the tongue.
 Round your lips slightly.

 🔹 En inglés, la R es completamente diferente.
-Para pronunciarla, curva la punta de la lengua hacia arriba y hacia atrás, sin que toque el paladar, dejando salir el aire por los lados.
+Para pronunciarla, curva la punta de la lengua hacia arriba y hacia atrás, sin que toque el paladar, dejando salir el aire por encima de la lengua.
 Los labios se redondean ligeramente.

 It is very important not to make the tongue vibrate.
 The English R never vibrates.